Intensive Trauma Reprocessing

 Total$1,850

 Preparation and integration sessions are held by phone or in person at my downtown office.
-The intensive is held in person — at my office or, in summer months, outdoors in nature.
+The intensive is held in person — at my office.

-This offering is not billed to insurance.
-If you have out-of-network benefits and a PTSD diagnosis, your preparation and integration sessions may be partially reimbursable — superbills are available upon request.
-The 4-hour intensive does not currently have an insurance billing pathway.
-A payment statement can be provided for all sessions for HSA submission.
+This offering is not billed directly to insurance.
+If you have out-of-network benefits, your sessions may be partially reimbursable — superbills are available upon request.
+A superbill can be provided for all sessions for HSA/FSA billing.
+See more on billing under Intensive FAQs at the bottom of the page.

 How Booking Works